umbraco/UmbracoDocs/Umbraco-Uno/Working-with-Forms/Umbraco-Forms-widget/index.md

 ![Grid Umbraco Forms](images/Grid-form-filled.png)

-Now that you know how to add forms the last thing you need to know is [how to check the replies](../Replies) from your form which is the next article.
+Now that you know how to add forms the last thing you need to know is [how to check the replies](../Replies).